jojokarlin/Git_DRI_Jan_2017/github.md

-# Setting up Your Remote Repo
+# Connect to Your Remote Repo

-Now, let's add the directory you made to GitHub so we can share it with others and start collaborating.
+Now, let's connect the directory you made to GitHub so we can share it with others and start collaborating.

 - Go to **GitHub** in your browser and click the plus sign in the upper right hand corner to create a new remote repo.